OrensteinLab/GreedyMini/README.md

 # GreedyMini

 A tool to create low-density minimizer orders using a greedy approach.
-The repository for the paper *Generating Low-Density Minimizers*.
+The repository for the paper *Generating low-density minimizers*.
 We implemented two variants of GreedyMini: **GreedyMini+**, for generating low expected density minimizer orders, and **GreedyMiniParticular+**, for generating low particular density minimizer orders.

 ## Table of Contents